 However, what happens if your grapevine has yellow leaves in the spring or summer?

-The most common reason why grapevines get yellow leaves is stress from over-watering.
+The most common reason why grapevines get yellow and dropping leaves is stress from over-watering.
 This is especially common in soils with poor drainage.

 Over time, waterlogged soil can develop mold and lead to root rot (also called Phytophthora root and crown root).
-Root rot slowly decays the grapevine’s roots, turning the leaves yellow, and over time, can kill the plant.
+Root rot slowly decays the grapevine’s roots, causing drooping, curling, and yellowing leaves.
+Over several days to a few weeks, it can kill the plant.

 So, what’s the optimal way to water grapevines?

 The best way to water grapevines is to only water when the top 2-4 inches of soil is dry.
 You can check this by pushing a finger into the soil.
 Water until the soil is saturated down to 2 feet deep.
 Additionally, provide 2 inches of compost and 4 inches of mulch such as leaves, bark, straw, or pine needles.

 By watering the soil down to 2 feet, you’re providing 90% of the grapevine’s roots with water.